Eliane Morissens: Council of State appeal

 In protest of her firing and the compensation plan, Morissens asked for the case to be reviewed by the Council of State, the highest court in the country.
 Her appeal asked that they review the harshness of the penalty and charges of professional misconduct, as well as whether the decision was a violation of the European Convention on Human Rights, which guaranteed her freedom of expression.
 She challenged the notion that she did not have the right to criticize her employer, as her right to do so under the convention was only restricted if her statement posed a risk to state security or violated someone else's rights.
 She also noted that her statement about the equal risk she and male teachers might pose to female students was said to point out the discrimination in the hiring practice to people on the panel who would understand her situation.
 The school countered her challenge noting that her statement called into question the reputation of the male teachers at the school and violated the provincial law that teachers maintain professional conduct in all circumstances.
 They further noted that she was free to express herself provided she did not violate the principles required for civil servants in maintaining societal order and discipline.

 Morissens began speaking about homosexual rights at both local community meetings and abroad.
 The case prompted protests, articles, and fundraising events throughout Europe and the Americas.
 The case was brought to the attention of the International Women's Day conference held in Amsterdam in 1982, and Morissens was invited to speak.
 It was covered in the French magazine Gai pied, which set up a support network to organize demonstrations and launched a petition drive.
 The magazine covered the case as it made its way through the court system and urged subscribers and members of the International Gay Association (IGA) to pressure the Council of Europe to renounce discrimination against homosexuals.
-Eva Isaksson, a Finnish activist who produced the Lesbian Information Secretariat Newsletter for the International Lesbian Information Service (ILIS) published information on ILIS's letter-writing campaigns, fund-raisers for Morissens' legal and personal expenses, and solidarity demonstrations.
+Eva Isaksson, a Finnish activist who produced the Lesbian Information Secretariat Newsletter for the International Lesbian Information Service (ILIS) published information on ILIS's letter-writing campaigns, fund-raisers for Morissens's legal and personal expenses, and solidarity demonstrations.
 ILIS organized public protests in Belgium, Britain, Finland, France, Norway, and Spain.
 Both ILIS and IGA lobbied European teachers' unions in support of Morissens.